oravnat/k_cycle/README.md

 ### Requirements

 * A C++ compiler with openmp support
-* Cuda, including the cublas and cusparse libraries
+* Cuda, including the cublas and cusparse libraries that comes with cuda

 The code does not depend on any other external library.